wbond/oscrypto/readme.md

 # oscrypto

 A compilation-free, always up-to-date encryption library for Python that works on Windows, OS X, Linux and BSD.
-Supports all actively maintained versions of Python: 2.7, 3.3, 3.4, pypy and pypy3.
+Supports the following versions of Python:
+2.6, 2.7, 3.3, 3.4, pypy and pypy3.

 The library integrates with the encryption library that is part of the operating system.
 This means that a compiler is never needed, and OS security updates take